 Obtuse Angle Examples

-The following are the examples of the obtuse angles.
+The following are examples of obtuse angles.
 Go through the below problems to learn about the obtuse angles.

 Find the value of x for the given triangle ABC.